Berserk: A dive into Kentarō Miura's cult work

 - Berserk and the Band of the Hawk (2017, PS4 and PC).

-- Many unofficial titles that feature its themes include Dark Souls and Elden Ring .
+- Many unofficial titles that adopt its themes, notably Dark Souls and Elden Ring.

-A complete summary of the adaptations is available on Geekotheque .
+A complete recap of the adaptations is available on Geekotheque.

 The Cultural Legacy of Berserk

-Berserk has influenced generations of readers and creators.
-Its influence can be seen in:
+Berserk has left its mark on generations of readers and creators.
+Its influence can be found in:

 - Manga (Claymore, Attack on Titan, Vagabond).